mowangjuanzi/mysql-doc-zh/en/loading-tables.md

 If the statement fails, it is likely that your MySQL installation does not have local file capability enabled by default.
 See [Section 6.1.6, “Security Issues with LOAD DATA LOCAL”](https://dev.mysql.com/doc/refman/8.0/en/load-data-local.html), for information on how to change this.

 When you want to add new records one at a time, the [`INSERT`](https://dev.mysql.com/doc/refman/8.0/en/insert.html) statement is useful.
 In its simplest form, you supply values for each column, in the order in which the columns were listed in the [`CREATE TABLE`](https://dev.mysql.com/doc/refman/8.0/en/create-table.html) statement.
-Suppose that Diane gets a new hamster named “Puffball.”
+Suppose that Diane gets a new hamster named “Puffball”.
 You could add a new record using an [`INSERT`](https://dev.mysql.com/doc/refman/8.0/en/insert.html) statement like this:

 ```sql
 mysql> INSERT INTO pet
        VALUES ('Puffball','Diane','hamster','f','1999-03-30',NULL);
 ```

 String and date values are specified as quoted strings here.
-Also, with [`INSERT`](https://dev.mysql.com/doc/refman/8.0/en/insert.html), you can insert NULL directly to represent a missing value.
+Also, with [`INSERT`](https://dev.mysql.com/doc/refman/8.0/en/insert.html), you can insert `NULL` directly to represent a missing value.
 You do not use `\N` like you do with [`LOAD DATA`](https://dev.mysql.com/doc/refman/8.0/en/load-data.html).

 From this example, you should be able to see that there would be a lot more typing involved to load your records initially using several [`INSERT`](https://dev.mysql.com/doc/refman/8.0/en/insert.html) statements rather than a single [`LOAD DATA`](https://dev.mysql.com/doc/refman/8.0/en/load-data.html) statement.